 Introducing the “I AM AN AMERICAN: The Nisei Soldier Experience” - a powerful collaboration between the National Museum of the United States Army, the National Veterans Network, and The Army Historical Foundation.

 Together, we aim to raise awareness about the extraordinary service of the U.S. Army’s 100th Infantry Battalion, 442nd Regimental Combat Team, and Military Intelligence Service, who served in a segregated unit in World War II.
 These brave men and women came from across America enlisting from the islands of Hawaii and the 10 War Relocation Authority incarceration camps.
-They exhibited unparalleled patriotism and loyalty during the war, even as many of their families faced discrimination based on their Japanese ancestry.
-Through our traveling exhibition, we seek to combat prejudice by sharing a compelling narrative that resonates with individuals who value patriotism and a profound sense of duty towards their country, even in times of great sacrifice.
+Overcoming fear and prejudice, they exhibited unparalleled patriotism and loyalty in service to the United States.
+Through our traveling exhibition, we seek to share a compelling narrative that resonates with individuals who value patriotism and a profound sense of duty towards their country, even in times of great sacrifice.

 This eleven-city national traveling exhibit will educate the public about the extraordinary heroism of Japanese American World War II Nisei Soldiers.
 The theme of this new future traveling exhibit “I Am An American” is based on the historical photo of an “I Am An American” sign installed the day after Pearl Harbor by Tatsuro Masuda on his storefront in Oakland, CA. The loyalty and patriotism of 33,000 men and women who served in the United States Army will be presented from the perspective of the Nisei Soldiers.

-The National Museum of the United States Army is working in collaboration with the National Veterans Network to create the traveling exhibit that will present six thematic areas: I Am An American, life in Hawaii, life in the Camps, Two Front War, Price of War and Legacy.
-This traveling exhibit will be a 1,500 square feet and highlight approximately 35 significant historical objects, three interactive programs, and two audio-visual kiosks for visitors to access 19 individual soldier stories, the Medal of Honor experience and an interactive map of the European and Pacific Campaign, comprised of 15 campaign videos.
+The National Museum of the United States Army is working in collaboration with the National Veterans Network to create the traveling exhibit that will present six thematic areas: I Am An American, Hawaii, Behind Barbed Wire, Theaters of War, Price of War and Legacy.
+This traveling exhibit will be a 1,500 square feet and highlight approximately 40 significant historical objects, 120 historical photos, 70 stores and three interactive programs, and two audio-visual kiosks for visitors to access.

 This new traveling exhibit will embark on a five-year journey to 11 cities across the United States starting in 2026.
 The traveling exhibit is scheduled to be hosted in the following states: San Francisco CA, Honolulu HI, Portland OR, Los Angeles CA, Utah, Colorado, Minnesota, Texas, Georgia, Illinois and New York.